-Article written by Roy Bregman (BA LLB), proprietor of Bregman Attorneys.
+The content in this article was provided by Roy Bregman (BA LLB), proprietor of Bregman Attorneys.

 The content of this article does not constitute legal advice, nor does it necessarily reflect the views of the partners of Bregmans Attorneys or their associates, contributors, authors or suppliers.
 Even though every endeavour has been made as to the accuracy of the information, we cannot be held responsible for any errors and/or omissions.